mindspore-ai/docs/tutorials/source_en/advanced_use/visualization_tutorials.md

 - Tag selection: Select the required tags to view the corresponding histogram.
 - Vertical axis: Select any of `Step`, `Relative time`, and `Absolute time` as the data displayed on the vertical axis of the histogram.
 - Angle of view: Select either `Front` or `Top`. `Front` view refers to viewing the histogram from the front view.
 In this case, data between different steps is overlapped. `Top` view refers to viewing the histogram at an angle of 45 degrees.
 In this case, data between different steps can be presented.

+## Specifications

+To limit time of listing summaries, MindInsight lists at most 999 summary items.

+To limit memory usage, MindInsight limits the number of tags and steps:
+- There are 300 tags at most in each training dashboard.
+Total number of scalar tags, image tags, computation graph tags, parameter distribution(histogram) tags can not exceed 300.
+Specially, there are 10 computation graph tags at most.
+When tags exceed limit, MindInsight preserves the most recently processed tags.
+- There are 1000 steps at most for each scalar tag in each training dashboard.
+When steps exceed limit, MindInsight will sample steps randomly to meet this limit.
+- There are 10 steps at most for each image tag in each training dashboard.
+When steps exceed limit, MindInsight will sample steps randomly to meet this limit.
+- There are 50 steps at most for each parameter distribution(histogram) tag in each training dashboard.
+When steps exceed limit, MindInsight will sample steps randomly to meet this limit.